SEARCH WAITING FAMILIES

 We adopted our son in 2020 and have an open adoption with his birth family.
 This includes in person visits, video chats, and messaging back and forth with pictures/videos and updates.

-If you choose us, know that you will always be an important part of your child's story, and your child will grow up knowing just how very loved they are by you.
-We would love for you to continue to be a part of their life as well if that is something you would like.
-You are in our thoughts and prayers, and we hope to meet you soon!
+If you choose us, know that you will always be an important part of your child's story, and your child will grow up knowing just how very loved they are and we would love for you to continue to be a part of their life as well if that is something you would like.

 We are truly honored and humbled that you are considering our family in your adoption plan.
 The strength, and sheer courage that it takes to walk through, and stand in this adoption journey is inspiring and remarkable.